XRPLF/rippled/Builds/VisualStudio2015/README.md

 1. Create a directory to hold the configuration file.
 In this example, the ripple config directory was created in `C:\Users\joe\ripple\config`.
-2. Copy the example config file located in `doc\rippled-example.cfg` to the new directory and rename it "rippled.cfg".
+2. Copy the example config file located in `cfg\rippled-example.cfg` to the new directory and rename it "rippled.cfg".
 3. Read the rippled.cfg file and edit as appropriate.